Nabzozifo/Nabzozifo.github.io/_pages/cv.md

 * July 2019 - September 2019: Intern
   * Crédit Agricole du Maroc (CDM)
-  * Working on: Implementation of an IT tool dedicated to the management of the follow-up of the recommendations of the internal and external control entities.
+  * Working on the Implementation of an IT tool dedicated to the management of the follow-up of the recommendations of the internal and external control entities.

 * June 2018 - August 2018: Intern
   * Compagnie Sahélienne de l’Entreprise (CSE)
-  * Working on: Development of an application for the management of the quality management system (QMS) of the CSE.
+  * Working on the Development of an application for the management of the quality management system (QMS) of the CSE.

 Skills
 ======